 Epidemiology research involves not just epidemiologists, but also geneticists, biologists, sociologists, statisticians, psychologists, bioinformaticians, data scientists, and mathematicians, and of course the study participants.
 There are several general categories of epidemiological studies:

 - Prospective cohort studies, also known as longitudinal studies, investigate the long-term health outcomes of a group of healthy people (longitudinal studies).

 - Case-control studies compare individuals with a known health condition to those without it to understand why some individuals become ill and others do not.

 - Cross-sectional studies compare groups at a single point in time.

 - Family studies examine how disease develops in families with inherited predisposition syndromes.

 IRP scientists are currently engaged in a wide range of epidemiological studies, including:

-To learn more about the IRP scientists who carry out epidemiological studies, visit the NIH Epidemiology & Clinical Trials Interest Group.
+To find out more about IRP scientists who carry out epidemiological studies, visit any of NIH’s Scientific Interest Groups focused on Epidemiology.

 This page was last updated on Tuesday, October 11, 2022